mosip/id-authentication/design/registration/registration-update-UIN.md

-5. The same procedure for this follows the registration procedure only the specific fields which are editable should be captured along the packet data.
+5. The same procedure for this follows the registration procedure only the specific fields which are editable should be captured along the packet data and mention the 'applicationType' as 'UpdateUIN'.

-6. The **RegsitrationValdiiator** should validate the fields against the selection.
+6. The **RegsitrationValidator** should validate the fields against the selection.

 7. The **RegistrtaionController** also should displays based on the editable sections.

-8. Finally the desired data will be persisted as part of the Registration /Registration Transaction tables.
+8. Finally the desired data will be persisted as part of the Registration and Registration Transaction tables.

 Note:

-The similar code which we are using the registration should be used for this, with the name as Update UIN.
+	Write a Controller **RegistrtaionEditController** class for UpdateUIN which would associate all the controller classes created for
+New Registration to reuse the functionality.

 	As part of the packet Meta we need to provide which packet it is and the UIN number also we need to provide.

 **Class Diagram :**